pajowu/daylio-visualisations/README.md

 ### Getting the data

-Currently the scripts assume that you have an `entries.db` in the current working directory.
+The scripts assume that you have an `entries.db` in the current working directory.

+### Non-rooted phone

+The file can be extracted from an android phone using adb backup by running `export_from_backup.py`.
+You need to enable USB Debugging first and authorize your computer with your phone.

+### Rooted phone
 You can get this file from a rooted phone with

 ```
 adb shell 'su -c "cat /data/data/net.daylio/databases/entries.db"' > entries.db
 ```

+### Simulated data
 To run the scripts without actual data, run them with the `--random-data` option.

 ## Visualisations